Skip to main content

 2. Bind initial roles (board seats for nonprofits; governance roles for corporations).

-3. Bind canonical wallets (merchant, donation, program, treasury, and other configured wallet types).
+3. Bind authority wallets (role-bound) and canonical operational wallets (merchant, donation, program, treasury, and other configured wallet types).

 4. Anchor baseline governing documents by hash.